TwentyOneDaysLockDown/TwentyOneDaysLockDown.github.io/README.md

 Anyways, we must do whatever we can and stop worrying for things that we cant change at all.
 This is a fuzzy statement, when do we know how much should we try for something?
 On that note good bye for today.

+# Day 7

+Stats Check: Covid cases are now around 1350 and the AQI is at 53.

+I feel a bit bad about writing stats for the covid cases, there have been some cases where kids in their teen age have died.
+Not in India atleast but outside.
+This is really sad..
+One of my team mates who works in Germany also got infected recently.
+He is the first one to be infected whom I know personally.
+I wish a wuick recovery for him.
+I also got to know that Germany is handling the crisis very well.
+However, for his case at first the physician suggested a normal flu.

+Okay back to India now, a bad news is that, India might see a spike in case counts in coming two weeks.
+One of the reason is that recently a religious congregation of 2000 people had couple of covid positive cases.
+And they might have infected these others.
+It was a 4-5 days long congregation.
+There were strict rules to not have these big congregations, and it was an irreponsible behaviour.
+Many of them have returned back t their places, spread across India.
+A couple of infected people died 2-3 days back.
+This was happening under the hood.
+Dont know how it went unnoticed form the eyes of officials.
+The blame game has started.
+But the reality is that, this is one of the visible instance which could have already spread to coommunity all over India.
+The other invisible cases are those, who travelled outside, were asymptomatic and traveled back to India to various place.
+Govt. claims its still Stage 2, however common sense of a common man says its already in Stage 3 and yet to explode.
+Coming 2-3 weeks will show the reality.
+I am going to say a cliche here " Its always gets worst before it gets better".

+to be continued...